 Outsourcers also become experienced and skilled in recruiting and training specialists in their field.

-Client organisation can focus on their core business.
 Earlier in this blog I offered a couple of examples of outsourcing.
 A car manufacturer outsourcing the manufacture of components and the component manufacturer outsourcing the development of the custom software they use to run their businesses efficiently.

 In both scenarios, the two client organisations have taken the strategic decision to outsource services that support their core businesses – manufacturing cars and manufacturing components used in cars.